 Social media moderation in a nutshell:

-Companies encourage their customers to post their content online via forums and social media platforms like Facebook, Twitter, YouTube, etc. – in order to have a strong online presence, to reach a larger customer base via crowdsourcing, to provide better customer experience through customer engagement and to build a positive brand image.
-Companies, while building their own community forums and social media platforms, there are also a set of challenges that come along the process.
+Companies encourage their customers to post their content online via forums and social media platforms like Facebook, Twitter, YouTube, etc. – to have a strong online presence, to reach a larger customer base via crowdsourcing, to provide better customer experience through customer engagement, and to build a positive brand image.
+Companies, while building their community forums and social media platforms, there are also a set of challenges that come along the process.

-The two major threats that companies face while using the social media platforms are first, the brand image or reputation is under stake – it is very easy for people to spam with inappropriate contents or spread fake news and spoil the brand image of the company.
+The two major threats that companies face while using social media platforms are first, the brand image or reputation is at stake – it is very easy for people to spam with inappropriate content or spread fake news and spoil the brand image of the company.
 Secondly, it makes the users or customers feel insecure about the company due to spamming and irrelevant content.

 Why Social media gives you a competitive advantage?